CryptoFiew/cryptofiew-hub/README.md

 ```bash
 $ docker-compose up
 ```
-5. The Crypto Pulse Hub should now be running and ready to use.
+5. The CryptoFiew Hub should now be running and ready to use.
 Note: If you want to run the containers in the background, you can use the `-d` flag with the `docker-compose up` command.

 ## Usage